srozange/gini/README.md

 # Gini

-*Disclaimer : This library is not ready for production*

 Gini is an ultra light dependency injection and AOP engine.

 Beans managed by Gini are singletons only, they are injected by type, then by field name if several candidates for injection are found.